 Osteopathy started in New Zealand in the early 1930s.
 Early practitioners were often qualified doctors.
 A professional association called the New Zealand Register of Osteopaths was established in 1973.
 Practitioners could only be registered if the committee deemed them suitably qualified.

 The government recognised osteopathy as a legitimate health therapy in the late 1970s.
-The passing of the New Zealand Register of Osteopaths Incorporated Act 1978 meant that only members of the register could call themselves an osteopath.
+The passing of the New Zealand Register of Osteopaths Incorporated Act 1978 meant that only members of the register could call themselves osteopaths.
 Osteopathic treatments were funded by ACC from 1986.

 Massage, or …?

 From the 19th century onwards, massage had dubious connotations, because brothels were euphemistically described as massage parlours.
-In 1894 a reporter from the Observer newspaper wrote: ‘I shall keep my eye on our Auckland masseurs, or rather on the frauds who pretend to a knowledge of massage with a view to getting respectable women and girls into their clutches.’1 ‘Massage parlour’ remained synonymous with brothel in the 21st century.
+In 1894 a reporter from the Observer newspaper wrote: ‘I shall keep my eye on our Auckland masseurs, or rather on the frauds who pretend to a knowledge of massage with a view to getting respectable women and girls into their clutches.’1 Among older people at least, 'massage parlour’ remained synonymous with brothel in the 21st century.

 Massage is the manipulation of soft tissue by hand.
 People typically visit massage therapists for relaxation purposes, but also for specific ailments like muscle aches and strains.

 Therapeutic massage emerged in the late 19th century.
 Official training courses started at hospitals in Auckland and Dunedin in 1913.
-Trained therapists treated wounded soldiers during the First World War, and children suffering from polio.
+Trained therapists treated wounded soldiers during and after the First World War, as well as children suffering from polio.

 Therapeutic massage as a part of conventional health care evolved into physiotherapy, but people could still become massage therapists without training as physiotherapists.
 Massage is unregulated.
 The representative organisation Massage New Zealand has a code of conduct and maintains a register of members.

 Massage is a popular form of alternative therapy in New Zealand.
-In the 2006/7 New Zealand Health Survey, over half the respondents who had used an alternative therapy in the last 12 months visited a massage therapist.
+In the 2006/7 New Zealand Health Survey, more than half the respondents who had used an alternative therapy in the previous 12 months had visited a massage therapist.